Translations

 Saturday, April 13, 2019

-On 4/13/1880, my paternal grandfather, Marion Ferrell, was born.
+On Tuesday, 4/13/1880, my paternal grandfather, Marion Ferrell, was born.
 I wear his first name with honor, knowing the Irish meaning.
-The Gaelic is Merrion, which means “brave man.”
+The Gaelic is Merrion, meaning “brave man.”

-On 4/13/2019, I – his grandson, first son of his youngest son, my father, Earl Ferrell – purchased a Ruger 380 pocket pistol.
-(The “long-suffering” Mrs. Appalachian Irishman was with me.)
-The purchase was to replace the Ruger that I had bought on 7/28/2012.
+Today, Saturday, 4/13/2019, I—his grandson, the first son of his youngest son, who was my father, Earl Ferrell—purchased a Ruger 380 pocket pistol.
+The “long-suffering” Mrs. Appalachian Irishman went with me.
+The purchase was to replace the Ruger that I bought on 7/28/2012.

-On 3/29/2016, the TN Highway Patrol held that first pistol, for safe keeping, at their Knoxville location – due to the 18-year-old, uninsured female, who failed to yield to my right of way and almost killed me on that date.
+After the wreck, on Tuesday, 3/29/2016, the Tennessee Highway Patrol held that first pistol—which was found and secured from the cab of my totaled 1995 Nissan pickup—for safekeeping at their Knoxville location.
+An 18-year-old, uninsured female failed to yield to my right of way and almost killed me on that day.

-The TN Highway Patrol called me a few times, to remind me that my old Ruger LCP 380 was at their Knoxville location – for me to re-acquire at any time that I wished to do so, up to one year.
-After one year, the TN Highway Patrol stated that they would destroy my old Ruger.
+The Tennessee Highway Patrol called me a few times to remind me that my old Ruger LCP 380 was at their Knoxville location, for me to pick up at any time that I could do so, up to a year.
+After a year, the Tennessee Highway Patrol said that they would have to destroy my old Ruger, if I couldn't come get it.

-In early March of 2017, a TN Highway Patrol officer had called me and stated that they would be glad to hold my old Ruger, even over a year, if I wished to call them, before 3/29/2017, to make the proper arrangements.
+In early March 2017, a Tennessee Highway Patrol officer called me and stated that they would be glad to hold my old Ruger for over a year, if I wished to call them before 3/29/2017 to make the proper arrangements.
 I thanked the very kind and understanding officer for her time.
-I never called to extend the pick up, due to all the “fun” in life.
-I had assumed that the TN Highway Patrol had destroyed my old Ruger.
-Later, I learned that my old Ruger may have become a backup weapon for an officer.
+I never called to extend the pickup, due to all the “fun” in life at the time.
+I assumed that the Tennessee Highway Patrol destroyed my old Ruger.
+Later, however, I was pleased to learn that my old Ruger was being used as a backup weapon for an officer.

-The last time that I had “pulled a trigger” was on 3/25/2016, Good Friday.
+The last time that I “pulled a trigger” was on Good Friday, 3/25/2016.
 I was at the homeplace.
-Steve (a lifelong friend), Monnie (neighbor), and I did some target shooting.
+Steve, a lifelong friend; Monnie, a neighbor; and I did some target shooting.
 We had a great day!

 No comments: